GSA/digitalgov.gov/content/services/dap/common-questions-about-dap.md

 **Q. Are the metrics we collect available to Google’s corporate advertising partners?**

-A. No. None of the federal government data tracked as part of the Digital Analytics Program will be shared with or available to Google’s corporate advertising partners.
+A. No. None of the federal government data tracked as part of the Digital Analytics Program are shared with to Google’s corporate advertising partners.

 **Q. Does Google or GSA ever store IP addresses?**